nimit/pg_gen_query/README.md

-# whatsinmypg: Query PostgreSQL with Natural Language
+# whatsinmypg: query postgres with natural language

 This PostgreSQL extension provides a function, `pg_gen_query`, that converts natural language input into an equivalent SQL command.